AgnePaulauskaite/web-visual-testing-spike-WebdriverIO4/README.md

 Visual testing with WebdriverIO v4
 -------------------------------------------------------------------------------------------------------------------------------
 This repo was created with the purpose of trying out several tools/services for web visual testing.
-The following tools/services are compatible with WebdriverIO v4.
+The following tools/services are considered.

 - Applitools
 - wdio-visual-regression-service